New York State Comptroller elections

-The Elections for New York State Comptroller are held every four years.
+Elections for New York State Comptroller are held every four years.
 The next scheduled election is due to be held in 2026.
-The current New York State Comptroller is Thomas DiNapoli.
+The current state comptroller is Thomas DiNapoli.

-The Comptroller is directly elected by First Past the Post.
+The Comptroller is directly elected using a first past the post voting system.

 Elections

 1986

 The 1986 election was held on November 4.
 Republican Incumbent Edward Regan held his office, entering a third term as Comptroller.